kylelaverty/bookings/README.md

 ### Write Coverage Report
+- coverage
     - go test -coverprofile="coverage.out"
     - go tool cover -html="coverage.out"

 - gotests

+### Run everything
+- ./run.bat
+- Issues:
+    - TODO: does not appear to load all pages, will investigate later

 ## VSCode Commands
 - Go: Toggle Test Coverage in Current Package <= turn on the highlighting of the test coverage